DerBaum941/DaIRS/src/www/api/routes.md

-        avatar, *URL: Ref to the Profile Picture Image* isFollow, *Bool: Whether they follow the streamer* followAge, *String?: How long they followed, null if not following* lastSeen, *String: ISO Date String of last time seen* streakCount, *String: Their current redeem streak*
+        avatar, *URL: Ref to the Profile Picture Image* isFollow, *Bool: Whether they follow the streamer* followAge, *String?: How long they followed, null if not following* followMS, *Number?: followAge but as time in milliseconds, null if not following* lastSeen, *String: ISO Date String of last time seen* streakCount, *String: Their current redeem streak*
         streakActive, *String: When their streak ended, or Still active*